Premises Liability Attorneys Pursuing Real Justice for Clients in Miami & Throughout Southeast Florida

 Several hazardous conditions can lead to accidents on someone else’s property, particularly when property owners fail to address or warn visitors about potential dangers.
 Common examples of dangerous conditions include:

-- Wet or slippery surfaces: Spills, leaks, or inadequate cleaning can make floors dangerously slippery.
+- Wet or Slippery Surfaces: Spills, leaks, or inadequate cleaning can make floors dangerously slippery.

-- Uneven or poorly maintained walkways and floors: Cracks, holes, or uneven surfaces increase the risk of trips and falls.
+- Uneven or Poorly Maintained Walkways & Floors: Cracks, holes, or uneven surfaces increase the risk of trips and falls.

-- Poorly lit areas: Insufficient lighting can make it difficult to see and avoid hazards, especially in stairways, hallways, or parking lots.
+- Poorly Lit Areas: Insufficient lighting can make it difficult to see and avoid hazards, especially in stairways, hallways, or parking lots.

-- Loose carpeting or flooring: Loose tiles, buckling carpets, or unsecured rugs can easily cause accidents.
+- Loose Carpeting or Flooring: Loose tiles, buckling carpets, or unsecured rugs can easily cause accidents.

-- Staircases with missing or broken handrails: Faulty or absent handrails make staircases particularly dangerous.
+- Staircases with Missing or Broken Handrails: Faulty or absent handrails make staircases particularly dangerous.

-- Inadequate security measures: The lack of surveillance cameras, security personnel, or properly locked entrances can create unsafe environments.
+- Inadequate Security Measures: The lack of surveillance cameras, security personnel, or properly locked entrances can create unsafe environments.

-- Dangerous or defective equipment: Malfunctioning equipment, including escalators, elevators, or gym machines, can pose significant risks.
+- Dangerous or Defective Equipment: Malfunctioning equipment, including escalators, elevators, or gym machines, can pose significant risks.

-- Poorly maintained swimming pools: Hazards such as broken tiles, lack of fencing, or missing safety signs can lead to accidents or drownings.
+- Poorly Maintained Swimming Pools: Hazards such as broken tiles, lack of fencing, or missing safety signs can lead to accidents or drownings.

-- Hazardous materials: Exposure to lead paint, mold, or other toxic substances can cause long-term health issues.
+- Hazardous Materials: Exposure to lead paint, mold, or other toxic substances can cause long-term health issues.

 Property owners and managers have a responsibility to maintain safe environments and address potential hazards right away.
 When they fail to do so, accidents and injuries can occur.

-Common Injuries in a Miami Premises Liability Case
+Common Injuries in a Premises Liability Case

 Accidents that occur on dangerous properties can cause significant, life-altering injuries.
-Whether it is a canine attack, a slip and fall accident, or a criminal attack due to negligent security, a victim’s life can be forever changed.
-Some of the most common injuries sustained in premises liability claims include:
+Whether it is a dog attack, a slip and fall accident, or a criminal attack due to negligent security, a victim’s life can be forever changed.

-- Fractures and broken bones
+- Fractures & broken bones

-- Lacerations and puncture wounds
+- Lacerations & puncture wounds

 - Burn injuries